indeterminateoutcomesstudios/Truth-Servitor/README.md

 * ?pythonhelp or ?pyhelp or ?ph : Search the Python 3 docs for a string.
 * ?cpphelp or ?cref or ?ch : Search cppreference for a string and get the top result.
 * ?stackoverflowhelp or ?stackh or ?sh : Search Stack Overflow for a string and get the top result.
+* ?wiki : Search Wikipedia and get the top result.

 ### Features Coming Soon
 * Wolfram Alpha search